Harburg seaport industrial and commercial area

 Holborn Europa Raffinerie GmbH

-Holborn Europa Raffinerie GmbH supplies Hamburg and northern Germany with fuels, heating products and chemical raw materials in the Harburg seaport industrial estate.
+Holborn Europa Raffinerie GmbH supplies Hamburg and Northern Germany with fuels, heating products and chemical raw materials in the Harburg seaport industrial estate.
 With over 35 years of experience, the company stands for efficiency and high product quality.
-Holborn is actively involved in the energy transition to promote lower CO2 solutions.
-Environmental protection is a key concern, with up to a third of the total budget being channelled into corresponding measures each year.
-These include improving water treatment and technical emission monitoring in order to avoid waste and save energy.
-These investments not only strengthen environmental protection, but also the refinery's competitiveness.
+Holborn is actively involved in the energy transition to promote lower CO₂ solutions.
+Environmental protection is a key concern, with up to one third of the total budget being channelled into corresponding measures each year.
+These include improving water treatment and technical emission monitoring in order to reduce waste and save energy.
+These investments not only strengthen environmental protection, but also add to the refinery's competitiveness.
 Holborn belongs to Holborn Investment Company Limited and is part of the Oilinvest Group.
 The refinery purchases crude oil from Wilhelmshaven via Norddeutsche Ölleitungs GmbH (NDO) and a stake in Nord-West Oelleitung GmbH (NWO).
-As a contract processor on behalf of HOLBORN European Marketing Company Limited, the company concentrates on the production of high-quality products, while its sister company handles sales.
+As a contract processor on behalf of HOLBORN European Marketing Company Limited, the company concentrates on the production of high-end products, while its sister company handles sales.

-Site of the old Moorburg coal-fired power station
+Site of the former coal-fired power plant in the district of Wilhelmsburg

 Moorburg Energy Hub - Hamburg Green Hydrogen Hub (HGHH)

-The Hamburg Green Hydrogen Hub (HGHH) is being built on the site of the former Moorburg coal-fired power plant with a planned 100 MW electrolysis plant that will produce around 10,000 tonnes of green hydrogen from renewable energies every year from 2027.
-The consortium of Luxcara and Hamburger Energiewerke has commissioned Siemens Energy to supply a PEM electrolyser.
+The Hamburg Green Hydrogen Hub (HGHH) is being built on the site of the former Moorburg coal-fired power plant.
+Featuring a 100 MW electrolysis facility, it will to produce around 10,000 tonnes of green hydrogen from renewable energies every year from 2027.
+A consortium of Luxcara and Hamburger Energiewerke has commissioned Siemens Energy to supply a PEM electrolyser.
 The project utilises the existing power plant infrastructure and is supported by national subsidies.
-The hydrogen will be supplied to the port industry and other industrial sectors via the HH-WIN network and a planned lorry loading station in order to drive forward the energy transition in Hamburg.
-The project thus sets an important milestone for sustainable energy supply and strengthens Hamburg's role as a pioneer in the green hydrogen economy.
+The hydrogen will be supplied to the port industry and other industrial sectors via the HH-WIN network and a planned lorry loading station to drive forward the energy transition in Hamburg.
+The project is thus setting an important milestone for sustainable energy supply and strengthens Hamburg's role as a pioneer in the green hydrogen economy.

 Company premises of Mauser Werke GmbH at the Harburg site